 I thought this was pretty good but I would make some changes next time.
 I think the idea previously mentioned about using olive oil on the crust is a good one.
 I rolled out and prebaked a sprouted flour pizza crust which I think is pretty healthy!
 I noticed someone used the whole package (3 oz) of prosciutto but next time I would use half the package.
 I'm not a meat person but rather a veggie person, so I would increase the amount of mushrooms.
 More cheese is always good.
 The best part is the fresh rosemary which I would make sure is in every bite.
 Thanks.

+OK, so this is supposed to be "Healthy", right?
+How does store-bought, chemical-laden stale pizza crust and Cooking Spray (which is 100% chemicals) qualify as healthy?
+And FOUR servings from a Boboli-size crust with 1/3 cup cheese for a main-course dinner?
+Who are you kidding?
 If you make your own crust and use olive oil instead of chemicals, it actually might be pretty good - but try again on the recipe - this one simply doesn't work for me.
 Someone should go to Italy and really learn how to make pizza before you guys do anymore pizza recipes...
 Wanna send me???

 This pizza was delicious.
 Used the whole package of prosciutto (3 ou.) and about 2/3 cup of the fontina cheese.
 I used red raspberry vinegar which I had.
 Next time will put olive oil on the crust as another reviewer suggested.
 A definite repeat.

 Tasty; family enjoyed it.
 But, I felt something was missing (sauce perhaps).
 Will make again and may add a little pizza sauce next time.
 Love the asiago cheese on this.